cfmorales/scopic_test_docker/README.md

 ## Steps for testing the test project with Docker

+I highly recommend to test it without docker, it takes so much time to make a simple consult and it could be a bit annoying

 This is the link for the Git repository of where the front-end and back-end of the project is located: https://github.com/cfmorales/scopic_test_docker

 - The folder 'vendor' also uploaded in the Laravel project so you may want to zip this folder before you download it